gonihalevi/gonihalevi.github.io/teachoutreach.md

 ---

 ## Teaching Experience
-write about PTI, reaching in spring
-OGSI award
-C10
-7B
-running Alex's group
+### Princeton Prison Teaching Initiative
+I teach college courses in the New Jersey prison system through the Prison Teaching Initiative ([PTI](https://www.prisonteaching.org/)).
+The aim of PTI is to reduce incarceration rates in NJ by increasing access to higher education in prisons, which helps keep formerly incarcerated people from returning to prison.
+I feel passionately about this mission and am excited to be involved with PTI.
+In Fall 2018, I'm teaching an introductory astronomy course at East Jersey State Prison in Rahway.

+### Teaching Astronomy at Berkeley
+I was lucky enough to have the opportunity to be a Graduate Student Instructor (GSI) for four semesters while an undergraduate at Berkeley.
+I taught two different courses: an introduction to general astronomy for non-majors (Astro C10) taught by Alex Filippenko, and part two of introductory astrophysics for majors (Astro 7B) taught by Eugene Chiang.
+My teaching responsibilities included independently running discussion sections (mini-lectures with activities and worksheets) for one to two hours per week, as well as running exam review sessions, helping with homework, etc.

+Teaching astronomy for non-majors was fun because it let me get people excited about astronomy and science in general.
+Many of my students were initially convinced that they were "bad at math" and would never understand or succeed in any science course.
+However, as time went on, many of them began to believe in themselves and view science as something that they could not only manage, but even love.
+Teaching a more rigorous course aimed at astrophysics majors was also uniquely rewarding; I had the opportunity to interact with very motivated and bright students who asked challenging questions and had interesting ideas.

+I was nominated by my department as an exceptional instructor and received the University's [Outstanding GSI Award](http://gsi.berkeley.edu/programs-services/award-programs/ogsi/) in 2017.

+### Training Researchers
+As part of my role in Alex Filippenko's research group, I was responsible for training observers on the telescopes that the group uses and teaching the basics of relevant coding and science.
+This leadership role gave me experience with supervising scientists and I gained even more expertise by being forced to teach what I knew.

 ---

 ## Outreach

-SPS
+At Princeton, I volunteer at the department's public observing nights and help out at most one-time outreach events.

+Previously, I was a regular volunteer at [Lick Observatory](http://mthamilton.ucolick.org/) in California during the summer public programs for 3 years in a row.
+I gave short talks about my research to the observatory's visitors and led tours and explanations of the 1-m telescope.

+When at Berkeley, I was the Outreach coordinator for the University's chapter of the Society of Physics Students and organized participation in many local outreach events.
+I also volunteered at the Expanding Your Horizons conferences for middle school girls which provides exposure to STEM fields and encourages young girls to explore them.
+I helped with the astronomy department's public observing nights there, too, and other events within the department.

-write about public observing, lick volunteering, expanding your horizons (2015, 2016), BASF (2014) Berkeley astro nights, Chabot Elementary 3rd grade class visit to Berkeley Astro 2016*,Cal Day Astronomy 2016,Willie Brown Middle School STEM Symposion 2015, Cal Day Physics (2014, 2015), Bay Area Teen Science STEM Fair 2015, MLK Middle School Homework Club 2013
+[//]: <> (write about public observing, lick volunteering, expanding your horizons (2015, 2016), BASF (2014)
+Berkeley astro nights, Chabot Elementary 3rd grade class visit to Berkeley Astro 2016*,Cal Day Astronomy 2016,Willie Brown Middle School STEM Symposion 2015, Cal Day Physics (2014, 2015), Bay Area Teen Science STEM Fair 2015, MLK Middle School Homework Club 2013)